News & Articles

 Ready to Start?

-Whether you’re forming a company, closing a commercial transaction, or planning for long-term continuity, Morgenstern DeVoesick Kroll Proukou offers business-focused counsel to help you move forward with clarity and confidence.
-We welcome the opportunity to learn how we can support your next step.
+Whether you are forming a company, closing a commercial transaction, planning your estate, or preparing for long-term care needs, Morgenstern DeVoesick Kroll Proukou (MDKP) offers tailored, concierge-level counsel to help you move forward with clarity and confidence.
+From business acquisition and complex real estate transactions to estate planning and asset protection, our attorneys take the time to understand your goals and craft solutions built around your circumstances.
+We welcome the opportunity to learn how we can support your next steps.